JoTrilloSJSU/ms274_fall2025/Project/README.md

 For initial conditions, I will use the state of the ECCO Version 5 Model in January of 2017.
 Similarly, I will construct boundary and external forcing conditions for this model from the ECCO Version 5 model output.

 Bathymetry
-* Bathymetry data was sourced from ....
+* Bathymetry data can be found [here](https://www.ncei.noaa.gov/metadata/geoportal/rest/metadata/item/gov.noaa.ngdc.mgg.dem:3164/html)

 Grid Resolution
 * ~200 m grid cell resolution